 Will teachers be moved into different year groups or key stages?

-This will be a decision for the school, with some people seeing this as an opportunity to gain experience of a different Key Stage.
-The best interests of the children will also obviously be in mind when decisions are made too.
-This would be the responsibility of the school.
+This will be a decision for the school, in consultation with individual staff, with some people seeing this as an opportunity to gain experience of a different Key Stage.

 Will the teachers and support staff stay the same?